pwislowski/rusty-journal-pub/README.md

 ```

 Also, this repo tracks the `.env` file so make sure you remove it from history
 or start a new repo.
-Once completed, populate files' properties.
+Once completed, populate the properties of the file.
 You will need the following:
 - Bybit API & Secret
 - Notion API